 Patriots' Rex Burkhead: Limited at practice Wednesday

-Burkhead's anticipated return to action Sunday against the Jets would be a welcome boost to the Patriots' backfield depth, but the versatile running back is still behind James White, the team's primary pass-catching back, and Mike Gillislee, the team's top power back, in terms of the team's depth chart/workload pecking order.
+Burkhead's potential return to action Sunday against the Falcons would boost to the Patriots' backfield depth, but he's behind both James White, the team's primary pass-catching back, and Mike Gillislee, the team's top power back in the team's RB pecking order.
+Moreover, Dion Lewis is decidedly in the mix as well, a reality that limits Burkhead's fantasy upside, so long as his fellow ballcarriers remain healthy.

 More News